 Each of the three divisions in the GSE has based its programs on the conceptual framework described above and on individual knowledge bases particular to its respective programs.
 The divisions' knowledge bases begin with the shared vision and mission of the GSE, its philosophy, purpose, and goals, and then identify the various theories, research, practices, knowledge, understandings, candidate proficiencies, assessment systems, and applicable standards for the respective programs.

-These knowledge bases have been reviewed and revised since our previous NCATE review, in response to advances in the fields, New York State standards, and new standards for professional accreditation.
+These knowledge bases have been reviewed and revised in response to advances in the fields, New York State standards, and new standards for professional accreditation.
 But, the essence of the framework and knowledge bases remains.
-As was the case when the knowledge bases were originally developed and expressed, that essence is similar across each of the three divisions and all of the Graduate School's programs.
-Best practice must be informed by research, applied in the context of the modern, complex, dynamic, multicultural educational world in which we now live, and demonstrate the values and dispositions which support the growth of the whole person-intellectually, morally, and professionally.
+As was the case when the knowledge bases were originally developed and expressed, that essence is similar across each of the three divisions and all of the graduate school's programs.
+Best practice must be informed by research, applied in the context of the modern, complex, dynamic, multicultural educational world in which we now live, and demonstrate the values and dispositions which support the growth of the whole person (cura personalis)-intellectually, morally, and professionally.

 The Reflective and Inclusive Educator and Professional